AlenToma/EntityWorker.Core/README.md

         [ForeignKey(type: typeof(Role))]
         public long Role_Id { get; set; }

-        // when deleting an object the light database will try and delete all object that are connected to
+        // when deleting an object the EntityWorker.Core will try and delete all object that are connected to
         // by adding IndependentData we let the EntityWorker.Core to know that this object should not be automaticlly deleted
         // when we delete a User
         [IndependentData]